 - Will I ever need it?

-If your response to each of these questions is “no,” then it’s much easier to rationalize passing the item along and letting it find a new home.
-But be ruthlessly honest as you answer each query.
-Responses that begin with “No, but … ” usually mean that your decluttering is sputtering.
+If your response to each of these questions is “no,” pass the item along and let it find a new home.

 It’s easy to feel overwhelmed by the sheer volume of stuff that most of us live with.
-Deciding to declutter and live happily with less is an achievement in its own right.
 Instead of diving right in and burning out quickly, focus on one area of your home or office at a time.

 As the weeks and months pass, you’ll begin to notice and enjoy the extra elbow room your efforts have created.
 Build on your success by accelerating the clutter-busting schedule and letting go of two or three items each day.

-To achieve and maintain a clutter-free home or office, adopt a zero accumulation habit.
-For every new item that comes into your space, make sure one item goes.
-Donate or sell usable items and toss what’s left.
+To achieve and maintain a clutter-free home or office, adopt a zero-accumulation habit: For every new item that comes into your space, make sure one item goes out.
+Donate or sell usable items, and recycle or toss what’s left.

-For a more aggressive take on the same idea, try a one-in-two-out rule and watch those prodigious piles and cramped closets slowly disappear.
+For a more aggressive approach, try a one-in, two-out rule and watch those prodigious piles and cramped closets slowly disappear.